-The Trustees rely on a professional Investment Manager for the day-to-day management of the Plan's assets.
+The Trustees rely on professional Investment Managers for the day-to-day management of the Plan's assets.
 However, the Trustees retain control over some investments.
-In particular, the Trustees make decisions about pooled investment vehicles in which the Plan invests.
+In particular, the Trustees make decisions about which pooled investment vehicles in which the Plan invests.